Perl-Apollo/Corinna/rfc/classes.md

 # 4.1 Overview
 Corinna classes are single-inheritance, data is declared with `field` (instance data) or `my` (class data), and methods use the `method` keyword instead of `sub`.
-All methods require signatures, even methods who take no arguments.
+All methods require signatures, even methods which take no arguments.

 Methods are not subroutines.
 Corinna cannot call methods without an invocant and cannot call subroutines with an invocant.

 For the MVP, Corinna classes cannot inherit from non-Corinna classes.
 It remains unclear in practice how problematic this will be.
 Using `:handles` to explicitly delegate to methods you need will help.
-Remember that
+Remember that.

 # 4.2 Discussion
-As per [the grammar](grammar.md), the smallest possible class is `class A {}` and you could instantiate with `my $object = A->new`.
+As per [the grammar](grammar.md), the smallest possible class is `class A {}` and you could instantiate it with `my $object = A->new`.
 Not very useful, but it's there.
 Note that you do not need to specify a constructor.

 Here's a somewhat more interesting class. `field` declares a field (data) and the